bentoayr/n-metrics/README.md

-This repository is to support the ICML 2019 paper ``Tractable n-Metrics for Multiple Graphs''
+This repository is to support the paper ``Tractable n-Metrics for Multiple Graphs''

-It is still under construction....